lexesj/vimium-zen-theme/README.md

-# Vimium Glass Theme
+# Vimium Zen Theme

-A custom dark glass theme for the Vimium browser add-on, with code based on [gajaza/vimium-dark-theme](https://github.com/gajaza/vimium-dark-theme).
+A custom dark theme for the Vimium browser add-on inspired by Zen Browser's floating search bar, with code based on [mxxjng/vimium-glass-theme](https://github.com/mxxjng/vimium-glass-theme).
 For more custom themes, visit [Vimium's GitHub wiki](https://github.com/philc/vimium/wiki/Theme) on themes.

-## Installing Vimium
+### Installing Vimium

 You can install [Vimium](https://github.com/philc/vimium) from your respective browser's add-ons store: